rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 Whoever is steadfast in righteousness will live, but he who pursues evil will die. ^1119

-Those of crooked heart are an abomination to the Lord, but those of blameless ways are his delight. ^1120
+Those of crooked heart are an abomination to the LORD, but those of blameless ways are his delight. ^1120

 Be assured, an evil person will not go unpunished, but the offspring of the righteous will be delivered. ^1121

-Like a gold ring in a pig’s snout is a beautiful woman without discretion. ^1122
+Like a gold ring in a pig's snout is a beautiful woman without discretion. ^1122

 The desire of the righteous ends only in good; the expectation of the wicked in wrath. ^1123